moorepants/eme150a/content/pages/project-two.rst

 that you'd expect to see in professional communication.
 With good questions we will provide you with the needed information to clarify the details.
 But, keep in mind that there may not always be an answer and it is up to your team to make the best decisions with the available information.
+Ask early and often!

 Activities
 ==========